bdonon/ml4ps/docs/source/normalization.rst

     import ml4ps as mp
     normalizer = mp.Normalizer(data_dir = data_dir, backend_name = 'pandapower')

-Once built, it can normalize feature data provided by an interface.
+Once built, it can normalize feature data.
-See :ref:`Interface <interface>` for more information on how to get power system data, and :ref:`Data Formalism <data-formalism>` for an explanation of the data formalism.
+We recommend to pass it directly into a :ref:`Dataset <dataset>`, so that your pipeline directly returns normalized data.

 .. code-block:: pycon